lee-lindley/PdfGen/README.md

 ```
 ## PdfGen.set_page_header

-A one to three line header with one or more of left justified, centered and right justified text values.
+A one to three line header with one or more of left justified, centered and right justified text values
+on each line.
 You also have control over the font for each line, but not separately for each string on the line.
 The placeholder strings **#PAGE_NR#**, **"PAGE_COUNT#**, and **!PAGE_VAL#** in your
 text parameters will be replaced with the values for each page.